A TJI joist is a type of engineered wood joist commonly used in residential construction.

 TJI joists have a greater life span and are stronger; hence, you can afford to have greater spacing in your design.

-They do not require frequent maintenance if damaged, can be easily repaired, and do not need additional materials to maintain their load-bearing efficiency.
+Additionally, they do not require frequent maintenance if damaged, can be easily repaired, and do not need additional materials to maintain their load-bearing efficiency.

 Apart from the listed advantages above, TJI joists provide better acoustic insulation and are more fire-resistant.